collectiveaccess/CollectiveAccessManual/src/pages/index.md

 # Welcome to the CollectiveAccess documentation!

-See our [Quickstart](/quickstart) page for information on installing CollectiveAccess or the componenet specific [Providence](/providence) and
+See our [Quickstart](/quickstart) page for information on installing CollectiveAccess or the component specific [Providence](/providence) and
 [Pawtucket](/pawtucket) pages for detailed information about using the frontend and backend of the application respectively.

 ## About *CollectiveAccess*